aidentified-llc/matching-api-cli/README.md

 * UPLOAD_NOT_STARTED: The initial state for a new `dataset-file`
 * UPLOAD_IN_PROGRESS: The upload for the `dataset-file` was successfully initiated.
 Aborting the upload will return it to `UPLOAD_NOT_STARTED` and remove any partially uploaded files.
+* VALIDATION_IN_PROGRESS: The CSV upload is complete and server-side validation is running.
+It is not possible to return to `UPLOAD_NOT_STARTED` from here as `dataset-file`s are immutable.
+* VALIDATION_ERROR: Validation of the file failed.
+An error message is available in the output of `dataset-file list`.
 * MATCHING_IN_PROGRESS: The upload was successful and the Aidentified matcher is running.
-It is not possible to return to `UPLOAD_NOT_STARTED` from here as `dataset-file`s are immutable.
 * MATCHING_ERROR: The Aidentified matcher was unable to complete the initial matching.
 An error message is available in the output of `dataset-file list`.
 * MATCHING_FINISHED: The initial matching of the `dataset-file` is complete and the fully-matched file is available